-- Engaging and motivating all students to help them develop and take ownership of their own learning. - Creating a positive learning environment for all students. - Offer opportunities outside of the classroom for students to further express their skills.
+- Engaging and motivating all pupils to help them develop and take ownership of their own learning. • - Creating a positive learning environment for all pupils. • - Offer opportunities outside of the classroom for pupils to further express their skills. •

-The three dimensions of Drama which students are assessed against are:
+The three dimensions of Drama which pupils are assessed against are:

-- Devising - Demonstrate understanding of how to structure an original dramatic piece. - · Quality of individual role and ability to work harmoniously within a group. - Maintain integrity of role by contributing productively to a performance outcome. - Acting Skills - Demonstrate skills in group performance. - Understand the use of pacing, tension and emotional intensity in performance. - Understand techniques used to bring texts to the stage. - Demonstrate understanding of vocal and physical techniques and use of space. - Understanding repertoire - Understand approaches to interpreting a play script. - Bring a character to life which is consistent with its role and function in the play. - Demonstrate skills in performing an extract from a play.
+- Devising - Demonstrate understanding of how to structure an original dramatic piece • - Quality of individual role and ability to work harmoniously within a group - Maintain integrity of role by contributing productively to a performance outcome • - Acting Skills • - Demonstrate skills in group performance • - Understand the use of pacing, tension and emotional intensity in performance • - Understand techniques used to bring texts to the stage ٠ - Demonstrate understanding of vocal and physical techniques and use of space • - Understanding repertoire • - Understand approaches to interpreting a play script • - Bring a character to life which is consistent with its role and function in the play - Demonstrate skills in performing an extract from a play •